 Following a siege lasting two months, on 17 October 1941 the Romanians and Germans occupied Odessa, which was officially declared part of Romanian Transnistria.
 Jews were immediately registered separately, with some 8,000 slaughtered during the few first days.
 Many Jews had fled the city during the siege; there were between 80,000 and 90,000 Jews residing there at the time it was invaded.
 By war’s end, only 5,000 remained alive.
 (YIVO)

 Soviet troops recaptured the city on 10 April 1944.
 Statistics on the city’s immediate postwar population are imprecise, but as many as 180,000 Jews were living in Odessa as of the late 1950s, the vast majority of them recent arrivals.
 Postwar Soviet Odessa was marked by blatant antisemitism and anti-Jewish persecution, along with the closing down of all Yiddish institutions and the arrest of Yiddish cultural activists.
 Emil Draitser described his childhood experience in the postwar Soviet Union in Shush!
 Growing Up Jewish under Stalin:

 “There's no hope of escape.
 No matter where I run, I am branded.
 "Without kin," "Unscrupulous," "Rootless." [...]
 Since everyone avoids using the word Jew, the feeling that I belong to a strange, ill-defined ethnicity takes roots in me and lasts for a long time [...]
 A people like a curse.”

-The mythological 'Jewish City' continues to inspire fiction about its Jewish life and rich past, much of it inseparable from the cafés that embodied both the blessing and the curse of the modern city of Odessa.
+Although the golden age of cafés is over, the mythological 'Jewish City' continues to inspire fiction about its Jewish life and rich past, much of it inseparable from the cafés that embodied both the blessing and the curse of the modern city of Odessa.